 The <nwMonitoringReq> resource is used by an Originator (e.g. AE) to request network status information from an Underlying Network.
 The resource provides the status information for a particular geographic area of an Underlying Network such as congestion status and number of devices.

-The <nwMonitoringReq> resource contains the child resources specified in Table 9.6.64-1.

-Table 9.6.64-1: Child resources of <nwMonitoringReq> resource